How to Make Videos for the TikTok Green Screen

 Click the second icon in the Green Screen effects to make a video your background.
 Use the "+" button to find the video in your camera roll.

 Once you choose the background video, TikTok allows you to trim and rotate it.
-However, to make more complex edits (like combining multiple videos together, speeding up, or resizing the background video), you'll need to edit the video before uploading.
+However, to make more complex edits (like merging multiple videos together, speeding up videos, or resizing videos or their background), you'll need to edit the video before uploading.

 Length: TikTok allows creators to upload images and videos up to one minute long in their green screen posts.
 However, if you want to make a 60s video, you need to slide the camera setting from the default 15s to the 60s option.
 If your video is too long, you will be prompted to trim the video inside the TikTok app.